josbeir/cakephp-docs-md/docs/2/en/installation/url-rewriting.md

----
-title: URL Rewriting
-keywords: "url rewriting, mod_rewrite, apache, iis, plugin assets, nginx"
----

 # URL Rewriting

-## Apache and mod\_rewrite (and .htaccess)
+## Apache and mod_rewrite (and .htaccess)

-While CakePHP is built to work with mod\_rewrite out of the box–and usually does–we've noticed that a few users struggle with getting everything to play nicely on their systems.
+While CakePHP is built to work with mod_rewrite out of the box–and usually does–we've noticed that a few users struggle with getting everything to play nicely on their systems.